-This course is part of an attempt to bring the introductory course offerings of the geography curriculum into conformance with the clearest and most recent thinking concerning the with the clearest and most recent thinking concerning the teaching of geography.
+This course is part of an attempt to bring the introductory course offerings of the geography curriculum into conformance with the clearest and most recent thinking concerning the teaching of geography.
 It is part of a revision for purposes of the liberal studies offerings that effects three submissions.
-GE to 101 Introductory Geography: Man and Environment has been renamed and substantially rewritten.
+GE 101 Introductory Geography: Man and Environment has been renamed and substantially rewritten.
 It will be supplemented with two new course offerings (GE 103 Human Geography and GE 104 Geography of the Non-Western World).